Skip to main content

 4, 17.5971315320063, 52.53749819249012

-In this case, the vertices form a closed polygon.
-While the vertices should ideally be listed in clockwise order, Orbify’s uploader allows you to edit and rearrange them if needed.
+This set of coordinates forms a closed polygon.
+The vertices should ideally be listed in clockwise order, but Orbify’s uploader allows users to edit and rearrange them if needed.

 Steps to Use CSV Shapes: